seekerVs/CNSC-AI-Support-Website/README.md

 ### Key Highlights:

 - Fully customized AI model
-- Latest student guides referenced from handbook
+- Latest student guides referenced from handbook and official sites
 - Designed to be easily integrated to the institution current systems by employing student SIAS account credential for access.

 ---